intel/xml-cli/README.md

 This module is intended to be used to read BIOS knobs and system information with an easy-to-use API.

+> [!NOTE]
+> Not all the functionality of XmlCli will be ported since the scope of
+> the projects are different, XmlCli-Module is intended to be used to read BIOS
+> knobs and some other system information, while XmlCli can be used for several
+> more things that are out-of-scope of this project.

 ## Pre-Requisites
 This module requires XmlCli BIOS driver enabled and ROOT privileges.